 Sweet wines are made with skinless grapes during fermentation.
 Because of this, the level of tannins found in the end-products is lower, making for wines with a sweeter finish.

 This is a popular Italian dessert wine made with grapes of the Muscat variety.
 Moscato d’Asti, made with Muscat Blanco (White Muscats) from the small city of Asti in Italy, is one of the best kinds of wine to try.
 It’s a Denominazione di origine controllata (DOCG) sparkling wine, which means that it’s of the highest quality.
+The Saracco brand produces a premium version of this type.

 Sweet Moscato d’asti is a fruity wine that is notably delicate because of its light bubbles and notes of peaches, grapes, oranges, and lemons.
 This Moscato white wine is best paired with spicy food, nuts, crunchy veggies, soft cheeses like brie, strong-smelling cheeses like blue cheese, and cured meats from prosciutto to the ever luxurious Jamon Iberico.